MolotovCherry/Android-ImageMagick7/README.md

 It can be configured to both build as a binary (with shared libaries or statically linked), or as separate shared libraries (and no binary).

+Would you love to use it programmatically in Kotlin?
+I just created [KMagick](https://github.com/cherryleafroad/kmagick), which are Kotlin bindings to the ImageMagick API!
+It replaces the defunct JMagick which hasn't been mainained in who knows how long. :smile: Check the other repo for information on how to use it with this.

 MagickWand and Magick++ are both available for compilation as well.

 It comes compiled with the following features: